nesi/hpc_training/sections/faq.md

 SCP works as with SSH, so it will need 2-factor authentication.
 We are hoping to install a caching mechanism that will avoid the need to re-authenticate each individual session within a short time interval, similar to, e.g., “sudo” on Linux.
 We’re working with the Globus team on authentication, but in the short term it is unlikely that 2-factor authentication will be required.

 **How will scripted machine to machine workflows work with 2-factor authentication?**<br />
 This will need to be discussed on a per-case basis.
-Please contact us if you need automated access to the HPC of some form.
+Please contact support@nesi.org.nz if you need automated access to the HPC in some form.

 **What is the expected migration time frame to the new platform from Pan?**<br/>
 Pan’s replacement (HPC1) will be in place approx March ‘18.
 Both Pan and HPC1 will run in parallel during migration and before Pan shuts down.